Think objects, not pixels

 What segmentation does is replicate what your eyes are doing.

-But with these segmented objects, you use its spectral, geometrical and spatial properties to classify into land cover.
+But with these segmented objects, you use their spectral, geometrical, and spatial properties to classify them into land cover.

 To recap, the two basic principles of OBIA are:

-Let’s delve a bit deeper in these two concepts.
+Let’s dig a bit deeper into these two concepts.

 When you segment an image, the process groups pixels to form objects.
 Suddenly, land cover features start popping out, similar to how your eyes process your surroundings.

-For this 50cm resolution image, the multi-resolution segmentation algorithm breaks up an image in ECogntion Definiens Developer.
+For this 50cm resolution image, the multi-resolution segmentation algorithm breaks up an image in eCognition Definiens Developer.
 Based on your compactness and shape settings, this is the preliminary step in OBIA.

 How big do you want the objects to be?
 There’s a scale parameter that you can estimate to generate more meaningful objects.

 For example, you can’t set the weights of several layers when you run the process.
 What you can do is set the spectral and spatial detail, along with the minimum size in pixels.
-With a bit of a trail and error, we used the raster calculator to set custom weights using a nDSM and the red band as input.
+With a bit of trial and error, we used the raster calculator to set custom weights using an nDSM and the red band as input.

 After you segment the image, it’s time to classify each object.
-You are now able to classify because each object has statistics associated with them.
-For example, you can classify objects based on geometry, area, color, shape, texture, adjacency and more.
+You are now able to classify because each object has statistics associated with it.
+For example, you can classify objects based on geometry, area, color, shape, texture, adjacency, and more.

 Admittedly, there is no best way to classify land cover features using OBIA.
 However, analysts frequently use these statistics to classify land cover using OBIA:

-- Trees have varying heights (high nDSM standard deviation) and has high near-infrared reflectance (high NDVI).
+- TREES have varying heights (high nDSM standard deviation) and have high near-infrared reflectance (high NDVI).

-- Buildings are often rectangle (high rectangular fit), are tall (high nDSM) and have high slopes.
+- BUILDINGS are often rectangular (high rectangular fit), are tall (high nDSM), and have high slopes.

-- Roads reflect a lot of light (high RGB), they are flat (low nDSM), have a high light intensity, and it has a low or negative NDVI
+- ROADS reflect a lot of light (high RGB), they are flat (low nDSM), have a high light intensity, and have a low or negative NDVI.

 Alternatively, Trimble ECognition has a nearest neighbor classification where you add and classify based on defined samples.